-In addition to using web scraping techniques, organisations can use various sources for big data collection, including social media and Internet of Things (IoT) devices.
+In addition to using web scraping techniques, organizations can use various sources for big data collection, including social media and Internet of Things (IoT) devices.

 Social media as a big data source

 Social media platforms have become a treasure trove of information.
-From status updates to tweets, likes to comments, social media interactions generate an enormous amount of data.
+From status updates to tweets, likes and comments, social media interactions generate enormous data.

-Analysing this data can provide organisations with insights into customer sentiments, preferences, and behaviours, allowing for targeted marketing campaigns and improved customer engagement.
+Analyzing this data can give organizations insights into customer sentiments, preferences, and behaviors, allowing for targeted marketing campaigns and improved customer engagement.